JPSC-PDRC-KEIO/jpscdocs_en/married/raising_children.rst

 Are you receiving childcare allowance?
 ===================================================

-(Note: childcare allowance applies to children of junior high school age and younger.
-For children under 3 years old, the overall monthly allowance is 5,000 yen per child; from the age of 3 until the end of elementary school, the overall monthly allowance for the first child and second child is 10,000 yen and is 15,000 yen for the third and later child; for children in junior high school, the overall allowance is 10,000 yen per child but payments are made in lump sums in February, June, and October.)
+(Note: Childcare allowance applies to children of junior high school age and younger.
+For children under 3 years old, the overall monthly allowance is 15,000 yen per child; from the age of 3 until the end of elementary school, the overall monthly allowance for the first child and second child is 10,000 yen.
+For the third and additional children, 15,000 yen; for children in junior high school, the overall allowance is 10,000 yen per child but payments are made in lump sums in February, June, and October.In addition, if the parent's income is above a certain level, a monthly flat rate of 5,000 yen will be provided as a special benefit.)

 1. Yes
 2. No
-3. Don’t Know
+3. Don’t know